kubevela/kubevela.github.io/docs/platform-engineers/operations/logging.md

 vela addon enable grafana
 ```

-:::tip
+:::caution
-Even if you have enabled the grafana addon as described in the [Automation Observability Documentation](./observability), you still need to re-enable the addon to register the loki  data source to grafana.
+Even if you have enabled the grafana addon as described in the ["Automated Observability Documentation"](./observability), you still need to re-enable the addon to register the loki data source to grafana.
 :::

 ## Kubernetes system events logs

-After the loki addon is enabled, a component will be installed in each cluster, which is responsible for collecting Kubernetes events and converting them to logs transmit to loki.
+After the loki addon enabled, a component will be installed in each cluster, which is responsible for collecting Kubernetes events and converting them to logs transmit to loki.
 You can also view and analyze the events of the system through the Kubernetes events dashboard in the grafana addon.

 ![event-log](../../resources/event-log.jpg)